lukaszhapak/demo/demo/readme.md

 * dry - wet
 * testing everything as integration tests, only happy path or only flows that bring money
 * test speed up
+* reflection test utils, method with map as argument and update given field

 ## Integration test